phoswald/sample-markdown/sample.md

 A __line break__ can also\
 be produced by a __backslash__\
 at the end of the line.\
-This works in GitHub, VS Code and dillinger, but __not__ in Eclipse, markdownlivepreview or showdownjs.
+This works in GitHub, VS Code, marked and dillinger, but __not__ in Eclipse, markdownlivepreview or showdownjs.

 __Fenced code blocks__ offer an alternative syntax without indentiation.
-They work in GitHub, VS Code, Eclipse, dillinger and showdownjs, but __not__ markdownlivepreview (incorrect layout).
+They work in GitHub, VS Code, Eclipse, marked, dillinger and showdownjs, but __not__ markdownlivepreview (incorrect layout).

 ```
 #!/bin/sh